 You have found the perfect match on one of the best online dating sites, and now you are planning your dream wedding.
 But there’s one issue: your busy work schedule doesn’t allow a honeymoon.
 Shorter than honeymoons, a minimoon offers quality time to newlyweds without interrupting their daily operations.
 You can also take a minimoon before your big day to escape stressors like vendors, guests, and in-laws.

 You may confuse the minimoon definition with honeymoons.
 Unlike a minimoon arranged before or after the wedding, a honeymoon is a holiday for newlyweds after their nuptials.
 Another difference is duration.
 While honeymoons take 10-14 days, a minimoon rarely exceeds four days.
 Usually, minimoon destinations are located nearby, and such getaways last less than a week.
 For instance, you can take road trips, go camping, or rent a cottage.

 On the other hand, honeymoons are more concerned with the perfect location instead of spending time together.
 It’s not uncommon to take flights to your honeymoon destination, whether it’s a new city or a faraway island.
-Though honeymoons allow extra plans, you don’t want to add activities to your minimoon lest you miss important moments.
+Though honeymoons allow different plans, you don’t want to add activities to your minimoon lest you miss important moments.

 There are several reasons why you should choose a minimoon over a honeymoon.
 They include:

 Your brief stay makes minimoon hotel charges lower than honeymoon charges.
 You can also pick cheaper hotels to suit your budget.
 Since you’re visiting neighboring locations, a minimoon saves you flight and car rental costs.